 As a professional recruiter, with video interviewing you can easily pick out the best candidates who have both the talent and the personality you are looking for.
-You can also save the videos for future use if for example a candidate is a perfect match for a position that is not currently open.
-Recognising your future superstar has never been this easy – watch the videos and pick only the best candidates for the face-to-face interviews.
+You can also save the videos for future use if, for example, a candidate is a perfect match for a position that is not currently open.
+Recognizing your future superstar has never been this easy – watch the videos and pick only the best candidates for the face-to-face interviews.

 Changing old habits is never easy, especially in larger corporations.
 And every time a new, more effective method comes along, there will always be pioneers who take advantage of it right away.
 Sadly, those who decide to stick with the old, accept the change only if they have to.

 For the latter group, remember to pick up some typewriter ink on the way home.
 Start saving your time by recruiting quality candidates – you won't regret it.